The Stationary Bandit Model

 benefit if their country has pro-growth policies.

-you think that both kinds of governments have deeply inefficient policies!
+convincing if you think that both kinds of governments have deeply inefficient

-dictator and the median voter come from the same basic political culture and
+the dictator and the median voter come from the same basic political culture

 quo bias.
 To a large extent,